Been reading our updates, but don’t understand what a word means? Want to learn more about how your working conditions are decided? Read on!

 Employment Standards: The Employment Standards Act of BC sets out basic standards for wages, statutory holidays, vacation time, lay off, etc. for all workers.
 If the Collective Agreement does not have provisions that govern the particular right, then the Employment Standards Act will apply.
 In some cases the Act applies, even when the CA addresses the issue.

-Essential Services: We are required to apply to have essential services set for SFU, prior to actually striking.
-This involves identifying the work at SFU that fits the definition of essential (which is very different than important work) to protect health and safety, etc. Most commonly at Universities this involves people who feed lab animals, people who keep boilers operating, etc. These levels are negotiated with the Employer and, failing agreement, can be finally settled by the LRB.
+Essential Services: The Employer is required to apply to have essential services levels set for SFU, prior to actually striking.
+This involves identifying the work at SFU that fits the definition of essential (which is very different than important work) to protect health and safety, etc. Most commonly at Universities this involves a handful of people to feed lab animals, and keep boilers operating, and other such tasks which would result in serious harm or possible death if not maintained.
+These levels are negotiated with the Employer and, failing agreement, can be finally settled by the LRB.

 Final Offer Vote: At any time prior to settlement, the Employer can apply to force the Union to put their last offer to a vote.
 This is often used by Employers to undermine the Union and to suggest that it is somehow operating separate from its members.
 Final Offer votes have rarely if ever resulted in a Final Offer being accepted.